Join Us in Celebration of National Eosinophil Awareness Week, May 19-25, 2019

 Browse our library of digital images to post, share, and raise awareness of eosinophil-associated disease.

 How Healthcare Professionals, Organizations, and Businesses Can Get Involved

 - Become an official NEAW Partner!
 APFED’s NEAW Partners will be listed on our Partners page, with a link back to your organization’s website, if applicable.
 We’ll also share with our web visitors the work you will be doing in recognition of this special week.

-- Share our fact sheet and “Can you say ‘Eosinophilic” flyer in your newsletters and on your social media pages.
-For Twitter, use the hashtag: #NEAW2017
+- Share our fact sheet and “Can you say ‘Eosinophillic” flyer in your newsletters and on your social media pages.
+On social media, use the hashtags #NEAW2019 and #EosAware.

 - Change your social media profile image to a NEAW ribbon (choose an image from our library).

-- Share our NEAW Radio PSAs with connections you may have to local radio and tv stations.
+- Share our Public Service Announcements with connections you may have to local radio and tv stations.

 - Share APFED’s awareness videos.